Most Common Types of Car Accidents in San Antonio

 While not as clear-cut as other types of crashes, our law firm can help prove your crash was the fault of the other driver.

-Crashes involving a single vehicle are among the most common types of crashes in San Antonio.
+Crashes involving a single vehicle are among the most common car accidents and types of crashes in San Antonio.
 However, passengers involved in a single-car crash may not realize that they do have rights as injured victims.

 Texas law does allow passengers to sue the driver of the vehicle they were in for injuries suffered in a crash.
 Further, if the crash was the result of a mechanical issue, defective tire, or defective auto part, the driver can file a lawsuit against the company that manufactured the defective part.